raspberrypilearning/raspberry-pi-connect/en/step_1.md

 ## Access your Raspberry Pi remotely

-Now that your Raspberry Pi is registered with your Raspberry Pi connect account, you can use a browser to access it from anywhere.
+Now that your Raspberry Pi is registered with your Raspberry Pi Connect account, you can use a browser to access it from anywhere.

 --- task ---

-Open a browser window on another device and visit [https://connect.raspberrypi.com](https://connect.raspberrypi.com)
+Open a browser window on another device and visit [https://connect.raspberrypi.com](https://connect.raspberrypi.com).

 Log in with your Raspberry Pi account.